 Col de Caralps is an international high mountain pass at an elevation of 2.501m (8,205ft) in the Pyrenees, on the French-Spanish border.
 It’s one of the highest roads of the country.

-The pass lies in the Pyrénées-Orientales department in southern France and Girona, in Catalonia, in northern Spain.
-The road to the summit is gravel, rocky, tippy and bumpy at times.
-It’s impassable in winters.
-Great trail for experienced wheelers.
-Avoid driving in this area if unpaved mountain roads aren't your strong point.
-4x4 required.
+The pass links the Pyrénées-Orientales department in southern France and Girona, in Catalonia, in northern Spain.
+The road to the summit is totally unpaved and usually impassable in winters.
+4x4 vehicle required.
 Stay away if you're scared of heights.
 Expect a trail pretty steep.
 Wet conditions may make for tough driving along the muddy road.